 How to Find Your Furnace and Change Your Furnace Filter

 Many homeowners don’t know a lot about their HVAC system, such as where key equipment like the furnace is located.
-If you don’t know where the furnace is, you can’t complete routine furnace maintenance tasks like checking the furnace air filter.
-This and other simple chores can improve your furnace’s energy efficiency.
-It’ll also help reduce the risk of damage or a malfunction.
+If you don’t know where the furnace is, you can’t handle routine furnace maintenance tasks like inspecting the furnace air filter.
+This and other simple chores can bolster your furnace’s energy efficiency.
+It’ll also help lower the risk of damage or a malfunction.

-Most furnaces are found in the center of your home, either in a special utility closet or downstairs in the basement.
+Most furnaces are found in the center of your home, either in a special utility closet or down in the basement.
 If your home doesn’t have a basement, it could also be in a crawl space or the attic.
-You may find other equipment like the water heater or your washing machine nearby.
+You may find other equipment like the water heater or your washing machine close by.

 Once you’ve found where your furnace is, the next step is to find the furnace filter.